-I confirm that this Statement of Accounts was approved subject to delegated authority by the Governance, Risk and Audit Committee (GRAC) at the meeting held on the 29th September 2020, and then formally approved by the Chair of GRAC on 22 February 2021.
+I confirm that this Statement of Accounts was approval by the Governance, Risk and Audit Committee at the meeting held on the 27 September 2022.

 Signed on Behalf of North Norfolk District Council

 The Chief Finance Officers Responsibilities

 The Chief Finance Officer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code of Practice).